ucdavis-bioinformatics-training/2022-May-Slurm-Seminar/cluster_training/cluster.md

     export SLURM_ARRAY_TASK_ID=1
     bash hts_pe_array.slurm

 This will run only the first sample from your sample file in the terminal.
-This will help you determine if there is anything wrong with the script without needing to run everything.
-Once you are satisfied that the script is good, then you can kill it and run the whole job array.
+It help you determine if there is anything wrong with the script without needing to run everything.
+Once you are satisfied that the script is good, then you can kill that job and run the whole job array.